What is a wireless mesh network (WMN)?

 - Mesh clients are wireless devices, such as laptops, mobile phones and tablet computers.

-Each node in a WMN has at least one, but often multiple, paths to other nodes, creating multiple routes of information for pairs of users.
+Each node in a WMN has at least one path -- but often multiple -- to other nodes, which creates multiple routes of information for pairs of users.
 This makes the network more resilient, and in the event of a WAP or connection failure, information can still access other nodes.

 The network topology of a wireless mesh network may be full or partial mesh.
 A full mesh network means every node communicates with every other node.
 In a partial mesh topology, nodes only communicate with nearby nodes.
 When data is transmitted between two nodes that do not communicate with each other, data hops from one node to the next until it reaches the client.
 The nodes are programmed to use adaptive routing algorithms to constantly determine the optimal route between nodes for data transmission.